mprady05/cs180/README.md

 -   Read from the "User.db" file and populate the userMap with the users from the file

 -   Print the stack trace for any IOExceptions

+# UserDatabaseInterface.java
+An interface for the UserDatabase class

+## Methods

+boolean saveUser(String username, User user)

+boolean deleteUser(String id)

+HashMap<String, User> getUserMap()

+void setUserMap(HashMap<String, User> userMap);

+# SMPException.java
+Exception to be thrown when there is bad data/inputs

+## Constructors
+### SMPException(String message)
+-   Calls the constructor of the exception superclass with the message passed in as the parameter